tzofi/ssl-for-axons/README.md

 ```

 #### References
-Our implementation draws heavily upon [this 3D U-Net code](https://github.com/wolny/pytorch-3dunet) by Wolny et al. If using this code, please also cite his work.
+Our implementation draws heavily upon [this 3D U-Net code](https://github.com/wolny/pytorch-3dunet) by Wolny et al. If using this code, please also cite their work.